 Brazil is the largest economy in South America, accounting for about 50% of the continent's GDP.
 Brazil and the UK have long historical ties in trade and investment.
 Trade between Brazil and the UK increased by 5% between January and October 2018, reaching US\$4.4 billion compared to the same period in 2017.
 This was mainly driven by a 9.7% increase in Brazil's exports to the UK, to US\$2.4 billion.
 The UK is currently the second largest investor in Brazil.
 The sectors which attract UK firms are: business services, mining, metals and ICT.
-The political environment should stabilise.
-The recently elected government of Jair Bolsonaro is prioritising the improvement of Brazil's business environment. reducing barriers to trade and increasing Brazil's engagement in global value chains.
+The political environment should improve and bring opportunities for UK companies under the recently elected government of Jair Bolsonaro, whose priorities include improving Brazil's business environment, reducing barriers to trade and increasing Brazil's engagement in global value chains.